awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg.md

 1. Open the Amazon EC2 Auto Scaling console at [https://console\.aws\.amazon\.com/ec2autoscaling/](https://console.aws.amazon.com/ec2autoscaling/)\.

-1. On the navigation bar at the top of the screen, choose the same AWS Region that you used when you created the launch template\.
+1. On the navigation bar at the top of the screen, choose the same Region that you used when you created the launch template\.

 1. Choose **Create an Auto Scaling group**\.